 If you or someone you care about is in an unhealthy relationship, contact these services for assistance:

-Contact the DoD-Wide Family Advocacy Program (FAP)DoD-Wide Family Advocacy Program (FAP)
+Contact the DOD-Wide Family Advocacy Program (FAP)DOD-WIDE FAMILY ADVOCACY PROGRAM (FAP)

-If you are a survivor of intimate partner violence and need support, contact the DoD SafeHelpline.
+If you are a survivor of IPV and need support, contact the DOD Safe Helpline.

 Call 877-995-5247 to be connected with a trained Safe Helpline staff member.

-DSN users can call Safe Helpline by dialing Call 877-995-5247.
+DSN users can call the Safe Helpline at 877-995-5247.

-For those unable to call toll-free or DSN, call Call 202-540-5962.Chat with Staff Member
+Those unable to call toll-free or DSN, call 202-540-5962.Talk with Staff Member

-Download the Safe Helpline App for direct access to chat, text, and additional resources.
+Download the Safe Helpline app for direct access to chat, text and additional resources.

-How You can Help Someone in an Unhealthy Relationship
+How You Can Help Someone in an Unhealthy Relationship

-- Remind them that they do have options and can leave the relationship if they choose.
+- Remind them that they have options and that they can leave the relationship.